 CEAP Program Study (NRCS)

 PA Department of Ag Update - President Knepper introduced PDA Bureau of Agricultural Preservation staff Doug Wolfgang and Stephanie Zimmerman.
 Doug thanked PFPA for the invitation.
 Doug reported that for fiscal years 2014/2015 there is no elimination of cigarette tax in State Funding with a threshold of 30 Million projected.
 Counties certified 1.2 Million more dollars in 2014 than in 2013.
-The State expects more than 50 M in federal reimbursements.
+The State expects more than 50 M in Federal reimbursements.
 The PDA budget is improving, and Doug also gave a summary of the Land Trust reimbursement program.
-Doug reported on changes to the federal ALE/ACEP program, the State is currently working on a cooperative agreement with NRCS.
+Doug reported on changes to the Federal ALE/ACEP program, the State is currently working on a cooperative agreement with NRCS.
 Doug reminded Counties to spend down funds.
-Thanks to AFT and all involved in engaging in Ale rulemaking.
-PAFarmland phase II is currently in progress and will include a GIS component.
+Thanks to AFT and all involved in engaging in ALE rulemaking.
+PAFarmland Phase II is currently in progress and will include a GIS component.
 Expect funding delays at the State level.
-New ASA Handbook is complete for Township distribution.
+New ASA Handbook is complete for township distribution.
 Guidebook 4th Edition is in progress.
 Work to revise deeds is also in progress and will be sent to PFPA for feedback before completion.
 Counties are encouraged to attend the National Conference in Hershey 5/12-13/2014 in Hershey.
 PDA is monitoring the PERC/NRCS conflicts regarding Gas ROW’s on preserved farms.
 PA is approaching the half-million preserved acre mark.

 Farmland Preservation and Historic Resources